-- Core requirements: same as for major (6 courses) - Breadth requirements: 1 course in each of three breadth areas chosen from the list under the major (3 courses)
+- 6 core courses: same as for major - 3 breadth courses: 1 in each of three breadth areas listed under the major www.wcas.northwestern.edu/criticaltheory

 CRITICAL THEORY

 Over the past three decades the term "critical theory" has come to designate, particularly in the United States, a type of study that cuts across disciplines to examine the premises, concepts, and categories that structure academic discourse in areas such as literary studies, art history, film studies, history, philosophy, and political theory, to name just a few.
 Critical theory is therefore not limited to a particular field or even to specific content; it is involved wherever methods, concepts, and social formations are not simply taken for granted but subjected to systematic and rigorous critical reflection.